 Asia is the most populous region by far with over 4.4 billion people.
-In fact, more people live in Asia than outside Asia.
+In fact, a greater number of people live in Asia than outside of Asia.
 The world’s population is less than 8 billion.

 In other words, Asia is most of the world as humans know it.
 By investing in Asia, you’re investing in the bulk of humanity.